“Outlook .PST cannot be Opened”

 I recently allowed OneDrive to back up my documents to the Cloud.

-After the uploading had finished, I got an error when I tried to download my emails.
+After the uploading had finished to the Cloud, I got an error when I tried to open and download my emails using the Outlook mail client.

 The error was “Outlook .PST cannot be opened”

-OneDrive does not back up the root of the drive it only backs up your Documents; your photos and your desktop.
+OneDrive does not back up the root of the drive, it only backs up your Documents; your photos and your desktop folders to the Cloud.

-When I looked where Outlook was looking for my .PST file, I saw that the path to my .PST file was now in OneDrive.
+Whilst trying to troubleshoot my problem, I saw that the path to my .PST file was now in OneDrive.
+Microsoft does not recommend putting your .PST file in the Cloud.

-So as part of the synching process, OneDrive locks the .PST so the Outlook programme can’t access the .PST file.
+As part of the synching process, OneDrive locks the .PST so that the Outlook programme can’t access the .PST file.

 The only way to resolve this is to move the PST file from the Cloud back onto your computer but not in the Documents folder.